garykl/task2dot/README.md

 See a working example:
 ![example graph from taskwarrior list](example.png)

-## what are the nodes, what are the edges
+## what are the nodes and edges

-Every task in the taskwarrior export is a node in the dot graph.
-The text in the task's nodes are its descriptions and all of its annotations, except for the information of items being started or stopped.
-Also projects and tags are nodes.
-The projects and the tasks are connected and the tasks are connected with its tags.
-The dependencies between tasks are shown as well.
+Tasks, tags and projects are nodes as well as user defined attributes!

-User defined attributes are supported as well.
-If the task configuration file is `~/.taskrc` or can be found in the environment variable `$TASKRC` then all user defined attributes are shown as nodes that are connected to its respective tasks.
-This usually is overkill, which is why there are two mechanisms to exclude nodes and connections from the graph.
+User defined attributes are supported if the task configuration file is `~/.taskrc` or can be found in the environment variable `$TASKRC`.

+Edges are task dependencies and all connections from tasks to their project, all of their tags as well as the values of their user defined attributes.

+Note that if all node with all of its connections are shown in a graph with a sufficiently many tasks, the resulting graph will become overwhelmingly messy.
+Therefore, the following exclusion mechanisms are available.

 ## node and edge exclusion